 How are medical guidelines developed?

-Medical guidelines are generally developed and published by the appropriate Medical Societies (more on Medical Societies /glossary/medical-societies).
+Medical guidelines are generally developed and published by the appropriate Medical Societies (more on Medical Societies).
 The process requires a significant investment in time and resources and typically consists of 5 steps:

 - Identifying and refining the subject area/topic, e.g. a condition, procedure or signs and symptoms.

-- Convening and running guideline multi-disciplinary development groups which should include content experts in addition to other relevant stakeholders such as nursing, allied health professionals and consumers.
+- Convening and running guideline multi-disciplinary development groups which should include content experts in addition to other relevant stakeholders such as nursing and allied health professionals as well as consumers.
 The committee is usually led by a member of the medical association responsible for the medical condition.

 - Assessing evidence identified by systematic literature review with the goal to identify the best evidence from all relevant sources.